cybozu-go/neco-gcp/docs/auto-dctest.md

 | project-id (p) | -                 | Project ID for GCP (required) |
 | zone (z)       | asia-northeast1-c | Zone name for GCP             |
 | filter (f)     | -                 | Filter string                 |

+### Administration

+#### Holiday list

+The scheduler for `auto-dctest` skips weekend (Saturday and Sunday) and holidays.
+The holiday list is hard-coded in [`holiday.go`](../holiday.go), so an administrator should modify it periodically.

+#### Team management

+To add a team, an administrator should run `make -f Makefile.dctest add team` and modify Slack settings and upload it to Secret Manager.

+### For developer

+[`cmd/dev`](../cmd/dev) includes commands, which are equivalent to the Cloud Functions executed by `auto-dctest`.
+These are useful if you want to debug the Cloud Function without deploying.